AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-duration-info.md

-Maximum sponsorship period: up to 18 months.
+Maximum sponsorship period: 18 months
-As a start-up, the longest you can currently sponsor someone for is 18 months.
+As a start-up the longest period of time you can currently sponsor someone for is 18 months.
 [Learn more](#)